bennorichters/TOPtodo/docs/index.md

 ## TOPdesk authorization

 You need to have the right authorization levels within TOPdesk to be able to use this app.
-Of course you need to be able to create incidents, but you also need to be allowed to use the _REST API_ and to create application passwords.
+Of course you need to be able to create incidents, but you also need to be allowed to use the _REST API_ and to create _application passwords_.
 You might need to contact your TOPdesk application manager to enable these.

 ![authorization-api](./images/authorization-api.png)